One of the biggest pains of moving is figuring out how to move all of those clothes in your closets and drawers from one place to another.

 - Don’t put jewelry with clothing.
 You risk snagging or tearing your clothes if you do.

 - For delicate clothing, separate them with cloths or layers of paper towels.

 - Always place heavy items at the bottom of your boxes and lighter items on top.

-- If your clothes are going to be packed away for a long time, such as out-of-season clothes, consider spraying them with clothing-specific insect repellent.
+- If your clothes are going to be packed away for a long time, such as winter clothes, consider spraying them with clothing-specific insect repellent.
 This will prevent ants and spiders from making a home in your favourite items.

 Need more tips on packing other items in your home?
 We have a great collection of packing tips articles.

 We know your moving checklist is long, and preparing for a move can be stressful.
 Take a few things off that long list by calling Ottawa’s most reliable movers!
 The professional team at Cassidy’s can make your moving day a breeze.
 We’ll move you anywhere in Ottawa Valley, Across Canada or Around the World with professionalism, care, and personality!